Crime in South Africa: COVID-19 scams

 The South African government's unemployment insurance fund supplies temporary relief to workers whose income is being affected by the national COVID-19 lockdown.
 When a worker finds new employment the reference number of the previous employer is used illegally to secure a surreptitious pay-out from the UIF COVID-19 fund.
 The bank account details of the receiving company may also be falsified.
 Among those who illegally claimed COVID-19 social grants were 16,000 government employees.

 COVID-19 emergency funds, supplied to South Africa by the IMF, have fallen prey to fraudsters when stringent tender procedures were not followed.
 Members of the SAPS were implicated in over R1 billion of irregular deposits of COVID-19 funds into private companies.
 Tenders worth over R2 billion for personal protective equipment (ppe), allocated by the Gauteng health department to 160 different companies, came under investigation by Gauteng's special investigation unit.

 An additional R30 million of illegal tenders in Kwazulu-Natal, besides tenders in the Eastern Cape, came under investigation and did not appear to comply with the national treasury's regulations on the emergency purchases of supplies and services.

 Some of these companies were not in the healthcare business, or were formed in the wake of the pandemic to cash in on relief funds.
 Some of them spent only 5% of the funds on personal protective equipment, while 40% went to the directors.

 Water tank installations and decontamination procedures at schools amounted to multiples of their commercial value, a R168 million tender for water and sewer project in the Eastern Cape was not delivered by the municipal manager, a R4.8 million tender for a COVID-19 awareness campaign cannot be accounted for, and a R37 million tender issued under the emergency regulations by the Department of Public Works and Infrastructure, resulted in a poorly constructed fence at Beit Bridge border post of which large parts were soon stolen.

 Private "covidpreneurs" launched numerous scams to exploit the public during the pandemic, but violent crime showed a slight decrease during level 4 and 3 lockdown, compared to the same months of the previous year.
 Cash-in-transit heists spiked during a policing vacuum due to lockdown enforcement.

 Cybercrime

 Cyber crime in South Africa is regulated by Act No. 19 of 2020 (No. 44651), the Cybercrimes Act.
 It circumscribes offences which have a bearing on cybercrime, criminalizes the harmful disclosure of data messages, and facilitates interim protection orders.
-On 22 July 2021, Transnet experienced a cyberattack which caused it to declare a force majeure at several key container terminals, including Port of Durban, Ngqura, Port Elizabeth and Cape Town.
+On 22 July 2021, Transnet experienced a cyberattack which caused it to declare a force majeure at several key container terminals, including the Port of Durban, Ngqura, Port Elizabeth and Cape Town.